Negative-Lock/wxcli/README.md

 # wxcli

 **wxcli** is a simple command-line tool built in Go that fetches current weather data from the [OpenWeatherMap API](https://openweathermap.org/api).
-The project was created primarily as a learning exercise to explore building CLI tools in Golang and working with external APIs.
+The project was created primarily as a learning exercise to explore the Go programming language, building CLI applications, and integrating with external APIs.

 ## Features